CM4all/beng-proxy/doc/translation.rst

 - ``MOUNT_TMPFS`` mounts a new ``tmpfs`` on the given path.
 This is private to the namespace and is deleted when the process exits.
+  Inside this filesystem, mount points will be created automatically.

 - ``BIND_MOUNT`` mounts arbitrary directories from the old root into the new root.
 The payload is the source directory (absolute path